About

 What is Polar?

-Polar is the Oso policy language.
+Polar is Oso's configuration language.
 It is a declarative, logic-based language that is optimized for handling the ambiguity inherent in writing authorization policies.
+Most folks can learn the basics in an hour.
 We build and maintain Polar as a key part of our open source authorization framework.

 Read On